Ajstros/pyripherals/docs/source/installation.rst

     YAML created at C:/Users/username/.pyripherals

 From there, you can configure the options available by editing the config.yaml file created at the path given after running :py:meth:`pyripherals.utils.create_yaml`.
 An example YAML is shown below.
+Note that the paths to ep_defines.v, the FPGA bitfile, and the Registers.xlsx spreadsheet go directly to files, but the FrontPanel path goes to the FrontPanelUSB folder of your installation.

 .. code-block:: yaml